PKua007/rampack/doc/shapes.md

 Each shape defines a set of the so-called *named points*.
 These are characteristic points (in shape's coordinate system) such as for example centers of spherical caps of the [spherocylinder](#class-spherocylinder).
-Named points are shape-specific, although the point named `"o"`, which is the geometric origin, is defined automatically for each shape.
+Named points are shape-specific, although the point named `"o"`, which is the geometric center, is defined automatically for each shape.
 Most of the shapes define the center of mass point `"cm"` as well.
 Named points are often used in observables, such as [class `smectic_order`](observables.md#class-smectic_order) or [class `bond_order`](observables.md#class-bond_order).

 ## Specific shape classes

-This section contains predefined shape classes, in contrast to less restricted [General shape classes](#general-shape-classes).
+This section contains built-in shape classes, in contrast to less specific and less restricted [General shape classes](#general-shape-classes).
 In all illustrations, the geometric center is denoted as a red cross.
-Currently, the following shape classes are available:
+The following specific shape classes are available:

 * [Class `sphere`](#class-sphere)
 * [Class `kmer`](#class-kmer)